What is SMPP?¶

 ||No support for scheduling delivery times currently|

-Only TON values of 0 and 1 are supported for destination address.
+Only TON values of 0 and 1 are supported for destination addresses.
 0 will be interpreted as 1.

 The SMPP specification contains many different possible encodings, some which are rarely used, and some which are unspecified.
 Needless to say, our SMPP software does not implement the full set of possible encodings, but only the ones most commonly in use.

-We also support the older flash SMS flag in the encoding, although if possible we would recommend using the TLV field for the same as recommended for fowards compatibility by the spec.
+We also support the older flash SMS flag in the encoding, although if possible we would recommend using the TLV field for the same as recommended for forwards compatibility by the spec.